 According to the Insurance Institute for Highway Safety (IIHS), nearly four thousand people died in large truck crashes in 2016.
-Of those deaths, sixty-six percent were occupants of cars or other passenger vehicles.
-In the state of Texas, commercial truck accidents are relatively common.
-This month alone, three crashes have led to injuries and deaths.
+Of those deaths, 66% were occupants of cars or other passenger vehicles.
+In the state of Texas, commercial truck accidents are relatively common and more and more people are injured every day.

 On March 2, in Abilene, two children were killed in a multiple-vehicle crash on westbound Interstate 20.
 The victims were sisters, ages eleven and fourteen.
 The crash involved at least six vehicles, including two tractor-trailers.

 One of the tractor-trailers, a one-ton utility truck whose rear axle sheared off, rolled completely off the interstate and onto the embankment.
 The driver and passenger were transported to the hospital.

 According to a police officer and witness on-scene, a full-sized Dodge pickup failed to slow down, hitting a black vehicle from behind.
 Both children in the black vehicle were killed.
 Their mother, the driver, was taken to a local hospital for treatment and is expected to survive.

 This tragic accident is just one example of a crash involving a tractor-trailer gone wrong.

 Just after four o’clock in the morning on March 8, Ivan Lara was traveling southbound on the highway when his tractor-trailer slammed into an eighteen-wheeler, whose driver was attempting to merge onto the highway.